TI-36: TI-35 Plus/TI-36 Solar (1986)

-It can display 10 digits mantissa with 2 digits exponent, and calculates with 12-digit precision internally.
+It can display 10 digits of the mantissa with a two-digit exponent, and calculates with 12-digit precision internally.

 TI-36 SOLAR was based on 1985 version of TI-35 PLUS, but incorporates solar cells.

 It addition to standard features such as trigonometric functions, exponents, logarithm, and intelligent order of operations found in TI-30 and TI-34 series of calculators, it also include base (decimal, hexadecimal, octal, binary) calculations, complex values, statistics.
 Conversions include polar-rectangular coordinates (P←→R), angles.

 Other features include x-y exchange, percentage, register-current stack exchange, factorial, permutation/combination.

-Maximum open parenthesis level is 15, with 6 pending operation stacks.
+Maximum open parenthesis level is 15, with six pending operation stacks.

-There are 2 operand registers (a, b) and 1 memory register.
+There are two operand registers (a, b) and one memory register.

 TI-35 PLUS uses Toshiba T7767 processor, while TI-36 SOLAR uses Toshiba T7768 processor.

 It was manufactured by Taiwanese company Inventec Corporation.

 1989

 TI-35 PLUS now uses Toshiba T7767S.
 Cosmetic changes include black shell.

 TI-36 SOLAR features smaller, more efficient solar cells, and cosmetic changes.
 The text "ANYLITE SOLAR" replaces "SCIENTIFIC" on the bottom right of the face.